Laravel-Backpack/docs/4.1/installation.md

 php artisan backpack:install
 ```

-> Backpack install is interactive and will ask questions during instalation, if you don't want that add the `--no-interaction` argument to the install command.
+> Backpack install is interactive and will ask questions during installation, if you don't want that add the `--no-interaction` argument to the install command.

 2) [optional] Backpack assumes you already have your Eloquent Models properly set up.
 If you don't, **consider using something to quickly generate Migrations & Models**.
 You can use anything you want, but here are the options we recommend: